Ex-Minneapolis cop faces new sentence in death of 911 caller

 He was sentenced to 12 1/2 years on the murder count and had been serving most of his time at an out-of-state facility.
 Noor will be resentenced for his second-degree manslaughter conviction, with state guidelines calling for a range of 41 to 57 months and a presumptive sentence of four years.

 His attorneys, Tom Plunkett and Peter Wold, have asked for 41 months, citing Noor’s good behavior behind bars and harsh conditions he face during many months in solitary, away from the general prison population.
-Legal experts expect prosecutors to seek a sentence at the top end of the range.
+Prosecutors are seeking 57 months.

 Noor, who was fired after he was charged, has already served more than 29 months.
 In Minnesota, defendants with good behavior typically serve two-thirds of their prison sentences and the remainder on supervised release.
 If Noor gets the presumptive four years, he could be eligible for supervised release around the end of this year.